JaneliaSciComp/SongExplorer/README.md

 The output above shows that a `python3` command, which is how a training session appears, is currently using 131.2% of a CPU core (e.g. 1.3 cores), and 6.9% of the 32702004 KiB of total system memory (so about 2.15 GiB).
-To monitor how these numbers change throughout the course of an entire job, omit the `-b` flag and do *not* pipe the output into `head` (so just use `$SONGEXPLORER_BIN top`) and the screen will be refreshed every few seconds.

-The output below shows how to similarly monitor the GPU card.
+Use the `nvidia-smi` command to similarly monitor the GPU card.
 The same `python3` command as above is currently using 4946 MiB of GPU memory and 67% of the GPU cores.
 Use the `watch` command to receive repeated updates (i.e.
 `$SONGEXPLORER_BIN watch nvidia-smi`).